UPetersen/LibreMonitor/README.md

 * [Freestyle Libre Alarm](https://github.com/pimpimmi/LibreAlarm/wiki).
 Uses as Sony smart watch to read data from the Freestyle Libre and send it to an Android phone.
 * [Bluereader](https://www.startnext.com/bluereader) project by [Sandra Kessler](http://unendlichkeit.net/wordpress/) who got funding to build a small neat device.
 I intend to adapt this project to work with bluereader once the first devices are available.
 * [Android reader application](https://github.com/vicktor/FreeStyleLibre-NFC-Reader) by Viktor Bautista that was helpful at the beginning of this work.

+## Personal note

+As of September 2018: I used different versions of the LibreMonitor and similar hardware (Marek’s Transmitter) based on Simblee or RFDuino since early 2016 up to March 2018 and liked it very much.
+When I started the project nothing similar was available.
+Meanwhile many other projects have evolved and also commercial hardware is available.
+Since March 2018 I have been using the [MiaoMiao](https://www.miaomiao.cool) hardware and I have to say that in my opinion it is much better than anything I had seen before.
+Thus I will no longer support the LibreMonitor hardware but only MiaoMiao hardware with the LibreMonitor iPhone application.
+So if you want to use the LibreMonitor with MiaoMiao, use the swift4 branch.
+If you choose to use the old LibreMonitor hardware, choose the old master branch.